hero576/yidao620c.github.io/source/about/index.md

 I choose github page because it supports markdown syntax and has the benefit of version control.
 Sharing is a virtue.
 The fragrance always stays in the hand that gives the rose.

-My hobbies are sports and travel, working skills are Java, Scala, Python.
+My hobbies are sports and travel, working skills are Java, Python.
 I'm also very interested in mathematics, algorithm and big data analysis.

 Thanks for coming here and I'll be appreciate if you leave a comment to me.